 lubricant, additives, corrosion, tribochemical effects, hydrogen generation, temperature gradients, contamination (e.g., water), etc.

-mounting (e.g., scratches), transportation, quality aspects, etc.
+mounting (e.g., scratches), transport, quality aspects, etc.

 To increase the complexity, most influencing factors are also correlated.